nRF24/RF24/docs/attiny.md

 @tableofcontents

-ATTiny support for this library relys on the SpenceKonde ATTinyCore.
+ATTiny support for this library relies on the SpenceKonde ATTinyCore.
 Be sure to have added this core to the Arduino Boards Manager with [this install guide](http://highlowtech.org/?p=1695)

 See the included rf24ping85 example for pin info and usage